-Shattering is known to produce an incredibly large number of different reactive products within experiments [1] and simulations [13] of protonated peptides.
-Unlike statistical fragmentation of peptide ions, in which the IVR process is complete and fragmentation is often driven by proton motion (i.e. the mobile proton model [14]), it is common for shattering fragmentation to occur in a charge remote fashion.
-One of the incredibly nice features of proton driven fragmentation is the intuitive picture that is provided, namely that a proton is mobilized and migrates to a thermodynamically less stable site, which in turn weakens a covalent bond and makes it more likely to cleave.
-There is no equivalent intuitive picture available for shattering fragmentation, which is in part due to the somewhat overwhelming number of different fragmentation products possible.
+[2] and simulations [15] of protonated peptides.
+Unlike statistical fragmentation of peptide ions, in which the IVR process is complete and fragmentation is often driven by proton motion (i.e. consistent with the mobile proton model [16, 17]), it is common for shattering fragmentation to occur in a charge remote fashion.
+One of the incredibly nice features of proton driven fragmentation is the intuitive picture that is provided, namely that a proton is mobilized and migrates to a thermodynamically less stable site, which in turn weakens a covalent bond and makes it more likely to cleave.[16, 17] There is no equivalent intuitive picture available for shattering fragmentation, which is in part due to the somewhat overwhelming number of different fragmentation products possible.

-There has been a significant computational focus on shattering in gly_n -H+ + surface systems [9, 11-13] with n=1, 2 and 8.
-This work provides greater insight into shattering by presenting a direct dynamics study of a complementary series of protonated peptides, namely A_nK and KA_n (n = 1, 3, 5) as well as AcA7K and AcKA7 colliding with a fluorinated SAM (FSAM) surface.
-AcA7K and AcKA7 were the subject of a previous work focused on soft-landing [15], but are also clearly complementary to the present study.
+There has been a significant computational focus on "shattering" in gly_n -H+ + surface systems [11, 13-15] with n=1, 2 and 8.
+The present work provides greater insight into fast fragmentation dynamics by presenting a direct dynamics study of a complementary series of protonated peptides, namely A_nK and KA_n (n = 1, 3, 5) as well as AcA_7K and $AcKA_7$ colliding with a fluorinated SAM (FSAM) surface.
+In this context, "fast" refers to fragmentation events that are initiated within 300 fs of impact and velocity reversal from the surface.
+Following this initiation, both secondary rearrangements and fragmentation events can also take place on a picosecond time scale.
+As a whole, we will refer to this type of fragmentation as a Fast Fragmentation Event (FFE).
+AcA7K and AcKA7 were the subject of a previous work focused on soft-landing [18], but are also clearly complementary to the present study.
 This choice of protonated peptides probes very small dipeptides up to octapeptides, and allows for a limited examination of globular vs alpha-helical secondary structure while also increasing the chemical diversity of systems explored by direct dynamics.
-In addition, we seek to provide insight into the types of bonds that are most likely to be cleaved during a shattering event rather than focusing on individual products for a specific system.
-In order to accomplish this, we will identify the final product ion based on the bond cleavage sites as defined using the established nomenclature for protonated peptide ion products [16].
+In addition, we seek to provide insight into the types of bonds that are most likely to be cleaved during these sub-picosecond events rather than focusing on individual products for a specific system.
+In order to accomplish this, we will identify the final product ion based on the bond cleavage sites as defined using the established nomenclature for protonated peptide ion products [19].
 Moreover, we seek to determine if there is either a size or structural correlation with the types of bonds cleaved.